Director of Islam in the West Program, Prince Alwaleed Bin Talal Islamic Studies Center

-Jocelyne Cesari is Professor of Religion and Politics at the University of Birmingham, UK, Senior research fellow at Georgetown University’s Berkley Center on Religion, Peace and World Affairs.
-She teaches on contemporary Islam at the Harvard Divinity School and directs the Harvard interfaculty program “Islam in the West” hosted at the Alwaleed Islamic Studies Program.
+Jocelyne Cesari holds the Chair of Religion and Politics at the University of Birmingham, UK.
+She is senior research fellow at Georgetown University’s Berkley Center on Religion, Peace and World Affairs and at the Institute for Religion, Politics and Society at the Australian Catholic University.
+She teaches on contemporary Islam and politics at the Harvard Divinity School and directs the Harvard interfaculty program “Islam in the West”.

-Her most recent books are: The Islamic Awakening: Religion, Democracy and Modernity ( 2014, Cambridge University Press),) and Why the West Fears Islam: An Exploration of Islam in Western Liberal Democracies (2013).Her book, When Islam and Democracy Meet: Muslims in Europe and in the United States (2006) is a reference in the study of European Islam and integration of Muslim minorities in secular democracies.
+Her most recent books are: Islam, Gender and Democracy in a Comparative Perspective, (Oxford University Press, 2017) The Awakening of Muslim Democracy: Religion, Modernity and the State ( 2014, Cambridge University Press),) and Why the West Fears Islam: An Exploration of Islam in Western Liberal Democracies (2013).Her book, When Islam and Democracy Meet: Muslims in Europe and in the United States (2006) is a reference in the study of European Islam and integration of Muslim minorities in secular democracies.
 She edited the 2015 Oxford Handbook of European Islam.

 She coordinates a major web resource on Islam in Europe: http://www.euro-islam.info/